rachel-o-donnell/Mythology-Quiz/README.md

 Could not make home ontaner disappear by adding any of the hide classes I had previously made.
 From playing in dev tools I knew adding display:none worked so I found the correct syntax at https://www.javascripttutorial.net/dom/css/add-styles-to-an-element/ (homeContainer.style.display = 'none')

+game kept getting reset to home when answer button was pressed - Changed form to section and that fixed the problem thanks to Sean Young's help on Slack!

 TO BE FIXED:
 html dropdown styling does not work.
 IS IT BECAUSE I CHANGED TO FORM???